Maximize Your Website's Potential: The Importance of a Content Audit

 • Have we said this before?
 Repeated content doesn't help anyone, and it clogs up your site.
 If you have content that has been better addressed elsewhere, then it needs to be merged with the better-performing content asset or pruned.

-Content Marketing Step-by-Step Guide
+Content Marketing Blueprint

 4. Optimize and revise your content

 Now that you have the categorized content, it's time to improve or remove it.
 These improvements can come from targeting, writing, and grammar.
 Be sure your content has a clear point, targets a specific topic, and uses terms correctly.
-Then add any technical improvements you find it needs, such as relevant internal links, meta descriptions, or alt text.
+Then, add any technical improvements you find it needs, such as relevant internal links, meta descriptions, or alt text.
 Creating and having quality content is key!

 Evaluate posts that don't need any obvious fixing and get more value through repurposing and updating them to create evergreen content.